Advanced Nurse Practitioners

 Practice Nurses get involved in most aspects of practical patient care.
 They will undertake a wide variety of tasks such as child immunisations, travel health, smoking cessation, sexual health services, wound management and screening.
 Our practice nurses thrive on working with wide variety of people who attend every day.

-Pharmacists & Medicines Team
+Clinical Pharmacists & Medicines Team

-Pharmacists have specialist skills in medicines and they play a vital role in our medicines optimisation and safety.
+Clinical Pharmacists have specialist skills in medicines and they play a vital role in our medicines optimisation and safety.
 As they are able to take on routine tasks such as medicine reviews and routine prescription requests this releases GP capacity.
 Patient feedback has shown that patients have appreciated tailored and variable appointment lengths with a clinical pharmacist as they felt it allowed for a more specific in-depth review of their medicines.
-We also have Pharmacy Technicians and Medicines Managers that have specific duties and responsibilities within the Pharmacy team.
+We also have Pharmacy Technicians and Medicines Managers that have specific duties and responsibilities within our Medicines team.

 Social Prescribers take a holistic non-medical approach to a person’s physical and mental health by focusing on their practical or social needs.
 They signpost, refer and actively support people to meet their goals by helping them get in touch with local community and statutory services.
 They might deal with issues around housing, benefits, employment, volunteering, local support groups, social groups and support for unpaid carers.
 They work with every person as an individual, taking the time to set achievable goals as they work alongside patients to make a positive difference.